Philip Morris International Inc. (PM) Stock: A Look at the Analyst Recommendations - News Heater

 PM) stock’s latest price update

-The stock of Philip Morris International Inc. (NYSE: PM) has decreased by -1.22 when compared to last closing price of 95.68.
-Despite this, the company has experienced a -1.43% fall in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-09-04 that Investments in new lower-risk products are beginning to drive volume for the company.
-Philip Morris generates steady profits and consistently gives it back to shareholders.
+The stock price of Philip Morris International Inc. (NYSE: PM) has surged by 0.42 when compared to previous closing price of 93.28, but the company has seen a -2.49% decline in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-09-06 that Stocks that deal in cannabis are rising as the U.S. government moves toward re-classifying marijuana.
+The Department of Health and Human Services (HHS) has asked the Drug Enforcement Administration (DEA) to consider moving marijuana from Schedule I to Schedule III.

 PM’s Market Performance

-Philip Morris International Inc. (PM) has seen a -1.43% fall in stock performance for the week, with a -1.77% decline in the past month and a 4.95% surge in the past quarter.
-The volatility ratio for the week is 1.43%, and the volatility levels for the past 30 days are at 1.28% for PM.
-The simple moving average for the past 20 days is -0.99% for PM’s stock, with a -3.44% simple moving average for the past 200 days.
+PM’s stock has fallen by -2.49% in the past week, with a monthly drop of -3.55% and a quarterly rise of 1.63%.
+The volatility ratio for the week is 1.44% while the volatility levels for the last 30 days are 1.30% for Philip Morris International Inc. The simple moving average for the past 20 days is -1.35% for PM’s stock, with a -4.28% simple moving average for the past 200 days.

 Analysts’ Opinion of PM